agentsquash/a2-nea/docs/design.md

 | Transfer | 0001-0659 | 28 minutes |
 | Tube     | 0700-2359 | 23 minutes |

 This table shows that between 0001 and 0659, the standard 'fixed link' between Blackfriars and Waterloo is 28 minutes.
 This reduces to 23 minutes by Tube between 0700-2359.
+For the purposes of this project, the highest value will be used for the fixed link database.

 In recent years, stations in what is known as the Thameslink Core (Blackfriars-St Pancras) have introduced an operator specific connection time for Thameslink services of 3 minutes.
-This also needs to be handled by the program in case of a missed connection.
+As this is such a niche use case and considering development time constraints, I will not be implementing this - instead using the highest connection time value in the generic data.

-As such, there is the need for another table to handle stations with multiple connection times/fixed link.
-These will be flagged in the main stations table with a connTime of -1.
+The generic service-to-service connection time will be handled by the 'connections' table, while to prevent unnecessary null fields I have separated out the fixed links to another table.
+This ensures minimal repetition, and minimises redundant data also.
 ### SQL Queries

 ### Entity Relationship Diagram